-Coeur d'Alene Fire Restrictions Area Coordinator, Kary Madox, Idaho Panhandle National Forests, kary.g.maddox@usda.gov, 208-449-6486 Alternates: Mike Behrens, 208-765-7499, or Shawn Pearson, 208-659-9591
+Coeur d'Alene Fire Restrictions Area Media Contact, Kary Maddox, Idaho Panhandle National Forests, kary.g.maddox@usda.gov, 208-449-6486

 Fire Restriction Evaluation Guidelines

 The following guidelines will be used to assist in determining when to consider initiating or rescinding restrictions.
 When consideration is being given to initiating or rescinding restrictions, these criteria should be viewed from a minimum of the 7 - 10 day forecast perspective and not a short-term forecast.
 The weather-related factors will be taken from RAWS and/or manual weather stations that best represent the conditions in the Coeur d'Alene Fire Restrictions Area.